 Governor Abbott Appoints Six To OneStar National Service Commission

-Governor Greg Abbott has appointed Gene Seaman and reappointed Daphne Brookins, Annette Juba, Mike Morath, Kathryn Timmerman, and Kate Williamson to the OneStar National Service Commission for terms set to expire on March 15, 2019.
-The Commission serves as the state's liaison to the Corporation for National and Community Service, fulfilling the duties prescribed and oversees Texas' participation in Corporation for National and Community Service programs, and prepares a comprehensive three-year national service plan for the state annually.
+Governor Greg Abbott has appointed Girien Salazar and reappointed Daphne Brookins, Annette Juba, Mike Morath, Gene Seaman, and Kate Williamson to the OneStar National Service Commission for terms set to expire on March 15, 2022.
+The commission serves as the state's liaison to the Corporation for National and Community Service, fulfilling the duties prescribed and oversees Texas' participation in Corporation for National and Community Service programs, and prepares a comprehensive three-year national service plan for the state annually.
 Additionally, the Commission helps to oversee the Rebuild Texas Fund to help Texans recovering from Hurricane Harvey.

-Kate Williamson of Midland is owner and president of Katherine E. Williamson LLP.
-She is chair-elect for the High Sky Children’s Ranch, member of the Midland Chamber of Commerce, and former chair for the Midland Crystal Ball.
-Additionally, she is a sustaining member of the Junior League of Midland, and a graduate of Leadership Midland.
+Kate Williamson of Midland is owner and president of Basin Hill Group, LLC.
+She is chairman of the the High Sky Children’s Ranch Board and vice chair of Advocacy for the Midland Chamber of Commerce.
+Additionally, she is a sustaining member of the Junior League of Midland and a graduate of Leadership Midland.
 Williamson received a Bachelor of Arts in Spanish from Texas Tech University.